RCC Business IT: HIPAA Compliance

 HIPAA Compliance Provided by RCC Business IT

-Ignorance of the HIPAA regulations are not considered to be a justifiable defense by the Office for Civil Rights of the Department of Health and Human Services (OCR).
+Ignorance of the HIPAA regulations is not considered to be a justifiable defense by the Office for Civil Rights of the Department of Health and Human Services (OCR).
 Failure to comply with HIPAA regulations can result in substantial fines being issued, criminal charges and civil action lawsuits being filed should a breach of ePHI occur.

 ePHI - whether it is in a database or within files on a server - must be encrypted to NIST standards once it travels beyond an organization´s internal firewalled servers.
 Although not required by HIPAA, it is strongly suggested and considered the best practice to do so while stored in the database, and especially during transmission.
 This is so that any breach of confidential patient data renders the data unreadable, undecipherable and unusable.

 Is your company using the best practices that comply with your audit?
 Here are just a few methods you can use to make sure everything goes smoothly.